 Patrick K. Lin

-Digital Spaces & Public Goods, Responsible Tech Summit, Sept.
+Digital Spaces & Public Goods, All Tech Is Human: Responsible Tech Summit, Sept.
 2023 (New York, NY).

 Intergenerational Youth Roundtable: Responsible AI, All Tech Is Human, May 2023 (New York, NY).